Tahvohck/VTuber-Archiving-Tools/README.md

 Set of tools to archive vtubers.
-Requires FFMPEG and YOUTUBE-DL
+Requires FFMPEG and YOUTUBE-DL.
+If the webp tool DWEBP is on your PATH, can also convert webp images into PNG when extracting songs.

 # livestream-archive.ps1